Gordon999/PiVideoer3/README.md

 Makes individual h264s, and can make a FULL MP4 of h264s stored.

+Captured stills can be viewed and the video played it comes from.

 Can control focus on a pi v3camera, auto, continuous,  manual or spot.
 For spot click on image when in menu showing focus options.

 h264s and jpegs captured in /home/《user》/Videos.  h264s can be converted to a mp4.